markjansnl/corresponding-rs/README.md

 Struct `B` doesn't derive `Default`, so you cannot transform `A` to `B`. `From` is not implemented for this case.

-Also see a working example in the `examples` folder.
+Also see a database example in the `examples` folder.

 ## Options